dandanland/Douban-Movie-Collection-Automation2025/README.md

 # Douban Movie Collection Automation Tool

-This project provides an automation script to help users quickly add a list of movies to a Douban movie collection.
+This project provides an automation script to help Mac users quickly add a list of movies to a Douban movie collection.
 It eliminates the need for manual searching and clicking, greatly improving the efficiency of creating collections.

 ## Features